PADI Wreck Diver

 What scuba gear will I use?

-You’ll need your basic scuba equipment, plus a dive light to see into the wreck, a slate and underwater compass for mapping and navigation, and a line and reel for practising wreck penetration.
-Your PADI Instructor may suggest other gear appropriate for wreck diving in your area.
+You’ll need your basic scuba equipment.
+In addition, you will need a dive light to see into the wreck, a slate and underwater compass for mapping and navigation, and a line and reel for practising wreck penetration.
+Furthermore, your PADI Instructor may suggest other gear appropriate for wreck diving in your area.

 What are the prerequisites for this course?